overhangio/tutor/docs/dev.rst

 * run service initialization scripts, such as service user creation and Waffle configuration.

-Additionally, if you chose to bind-mount your local clone of edx-platform, it will:
+Additionally, when a local clone of edx-platform is bind-mounted, it will:

 * re-run setup.py,
 * clean-reinstall Node modules, and
 * regenerate static assets.

 Once setup is complete, the platform will be running in the background: